 Flipd uses behavioral economics to nudge students to pay better attention by encouraging them to remain off of their phones.
-Flipd also provides educators with powerful data and tools they can use to improve long-term engagement and make more informed teaching decisions throughout the year.
+Flipd also provides educators with powerful data and tools they can use to take attendance, send class messages, make more informed teaching decisions and ultimately improve long-term engagement.

 How Flipd works

-After class is over, a detailed report is made available for you on the Flipd web-dashboard, illustrating how much time each student was Flipd Off during the lecture.
-This information can help you gather valuable lecture insights around engagement and participation.
+After class is over, a detailed report can be found on your Dashboard, illustrating how much time each student was engaged during the lecture, who attended, and other metrics that you may be tracking.
+This data will help you gain valuable lecture insights around engagement and participation.